EtherealEmil/UsualScrap/README.md

 Costs 150 credits, Weighs 4

-The Tool Box can be used to deconstruct landmines and turrets and will produce scrap when done successfully.
+The Tool Box can be used to dismantle landmines and turrets and will produce scrap when done successfully.

-- To deconstruct a trap look at it, hold Left Click, and wait.
+- To dismantle a trap, look at it, press and hold the Left Click button, and wait.
+If you hear a sound effect, it is working.
-- Landmines produce 1 piece of scrap and take 5 seconds to deconstruct
+- Landmines produce 1 piece of scrap and take 6 seconds to dismantle.
-- Turrets produce 2-3 pieces of scrap and take 15 seconds to deconstruct
+- Turrets produce 2-3 pieces of scrap and take 12 seconds to dismantle.

 </details>